 Approximately 1.5 million clinical cases of hepatitis A occur worldwide annually but the rate of infection is probably as much as ten times higher.
 The incidence rate is strongly related to socio-economic indicators and access to safe drinking water: as incomes rise and access to clean water increases, the incidence of hepatitis A virus (HAV) infection decreases.

-An epidemic was described by Hippocrates in the fifth century BC, but not until 1979 was the single-stranded RNA virus (of the Picornaviridae family) grown in a laboratory.
+An epidemic was described by Hippocrates in the fifth century BC; however, it was not until 1979 that the single-stranded RNA virus (of the Picornaviridae family) was grown in a laboratory.
 There is no specific treatment and the first effective vaccine was introduced in 1992.

 Spread is mainly by the faecal-oral route but also by person-to-person contact (although food and drink contamination may be involved).
 The infection can be silent, especially in children, and the hepatitis can be with or without jaundice.
-Fulminant hepatitis is rare (0.2%).
+Fulminant hepatitis occurs in less than 0.4% of people and usually manifests during the first four weeks of illness.
 Recovery may take 6-12 months.
 There is no chronic carrier state.
 The increasing pool of susceptible, non-immune people in developed countries and more foreign travel pose an increasing risk of infection.
 Older patients are at increased risk of both infection and the serious sequelae from infection.

 Hepatitis A vaccine

 Hepatitis A vaccines are available as either monovalent, or combined with either typhoid or hepatitis B.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed